ourzora/mint-page-template/contracts/README.md

 ## Updating your environment variables

-Before you can begin, you will need to set up an etherscan account, and an alchemy account.
+Before you can begin, you will need to set up an etherscan and an alchemy account.
-You will need an API key from both of these services.
+You will need your API keys from both of these services.
+For now you can leave `RINKEBY_PRIVATE_KEY` empty.

 ```shell
 cp .env.example .env